You’re not alone if you have questions about your blood pressure.

 In addition to testing your blood pressure levels, be sure to check your fasting insulin level.
 As you’ll soon see, insulin resistance is very closely linked to blood pressure.
 A healthy fasting insulin level is between 2 and 3 microU per mL.

-What You Can Do Right NOW to Help Manage Your Blood Pressure
+What You Can Do Right NOW to Help Maintain Your Healthy Blood Pressure

 “The potential benefits of a healthy diet, weight control, and regular exercise cannot be overemphasized.
 These lifestyle treatments have the potential to improve blood pressure control and even reduce medication needs.”